ArenKDesai/Aren-s-Notes/Network Flow.md

 - Flow starts at $s$ and exits at $t$.
 - Flow function: $f$ : $E \to R^+;f(e)$ is the flow across edge $e$
 - Conditions
+	- Capacity
+	- Conservation
+- So the flow